szyb/synoscripts/README.md

 # synoscripts
 scripts to Synology's DSM system

-* BingWallpaper - scripts to set up daily Bing wallpaper to DSM local profile
+* DailyWallpaper - scripts to set up daily Bing or Unsplash wallpaper to DSM local profile